mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   "Ahh, I see," Kip said, only half understanding.

   "Come over here, Kip," Casra said.
-Thi pulled opened a cover on the listener and handed it to Kip to look at.
+Thi took the listener from Kip and held it up to the light from the bluekelp.

-  "See these two glass pieces?"
+  "See these two glass beads?"
 Thi asked, pointing to a large transparent bulb, and a smaller opaque one.
 "These work together to pull sound out of the electricity in the air - that knocking on the wall.
-When you talk into a transmitter box, the machine translates your speech into something it can put into the air, so you need these pieces to translate it back."
+When you talk into a transmitter box, the machine translates your speech into something it can put into the air, so you need these beads to translate it back."
 Thi moved hae hand to the coil around the tree.
-"All these coils you see around are what keeps the machine listening to those bumps in the air.
-It's like a bell - it rings when sung to.
-If you make one differently in any way, it will respond to a different tone of singing, so it's important to make them all the same."
-Linyu handed the small wooden disc to Casra, as if cued to do so, and Casra continued, "This is a listener.
-You plug it in to listen to the voices in the air.
-You want to try it?"
+"All these coils you see around are what keeps those bumps in the air constant.
+They're like bells - they ring when sung to.
+If you make one event slightly different in any way, it will respond to a different tone of singing, so each one must be made the same."

+	Casra handed the listener back to Kip and asked, "You want to try it?"

   Kip could barely understand what thi was talking about, but was eager to learn anyway.

-  "Ok, so take this radio, and walk about fifty paces back.
-Don't look back - just listen to what you can hear."
+  "Ok, so take this listener, and walk about fifty paces back.
+Don't look back - just listen to what you can hear from it."

   "Just listen? that's it?"

   "Yes.
 That's it."

   He turned and walked into the dark with the listener at his ear.
 He glanced back once to find Casra still watching him and telling him to keep going.
 He stopped after he was pretty sure he had walked fifty paces, and squatted down to listen closer.
 The forest he had thought silent was now full of static as heard it through the listener.
-Little clicks and pops would wander into the signal and he pondered how they came to be there. *Are the trees talking to each other?* And then he heard Casra.
+Little clicks and pops would wander into the signal and he pondered how they came to be there. *Are the trees talking to each other?* And then he heard Casra singing as if thi were right at his ear.

   ***
     A little fish, swimming down below,